 In some ways I miss shooting sharp, high quality colour negative film.
-For a time I felt it had advantages over digital, but it was hard work getting the results I was after.
+For a time I felt it had advantages over digital, but it was hard, slow work getting the results I was after.

 The highlight detail in colour negative film develops more than the detail in the shadows.
 This means negative film can easily withstand a stop or two of overexposure.
-Overexposed negative film will retain more highlight detail than slide film (and may compete very well digital captures, too), and the detail in the shadows will also increase.
+Overexposed negative film will retain more highlight detail than slide film (and will compete very well with the best digital captures, too), and the detail in the shadows will also increase.

-The layers and chemicals in overexposed negative film will work together to reduce grain and enhance sharpness.
+The layers and chemical structure in overexposed negative film will work together to reduce grain and enhance sharpness.
 But it’s important to remember that pushing the film too far will cause these gains to break down.
 So just a stop or two is ideal.

 Colour casts are significantly reduced when negative film is overexposed.
 When exposed normally to daylight, each layer gets sufficient exposure, but if the prevailing light source is unbalanced, an unpleasant cast will result because one or more of the layers gets too little exposure.